-Proverbs 3:5 says we are to trust God with all our heart and in all circumstances.
-But do we… even in the difficult times?
-In these sermons, Alistair Begg reminds believers that our response should always be to put our faith in God, for He knows what’s best for us and can use even hard experiences for His glory and our good.
+In these sermons, Alistair Begg reminds us that our response should always be to put our faith in God, for He knows what’s best for us and uses our hardships for His glory and our good.

 Everyone experiences disappointment or sadness to some degree.
 In Psalm 13, David demonstrated what it means to trust God in tough times.
 Feeling forgotten, forsaken, sorrowful, and subdued, David cried out for God’s consideration and illumination.
 As he prayed, his perspective changed, and he was able to rejoice—even though his circumstances remained the same.
 Alistair Begg teaches that when we face difficult times, we must resist self-pity, trusting that God knows what’s best for us and can use even our hard experiences for good.